paryoja/Cloud-BS/docs/README.md

 2. Use **run.sh** to build an index for an reference genome.
 ```
-    + Input : Reference genome fasta file path in HDFS directory
+- Input : Reference genome fasta file path in HDFS directory
-    + Output : HDFS directory to save index built from reference genome
+- Output : HDFS directory to save index built from reference genome
-    + log : Local log file path
+- log : Local log file path
 ```

 3. Use **set_index.sh** to distribute index to all nodes.
 ```
-    + ref_path : HDFS directory which has index built from reference genome
+- ref_path : HDFS directory which has index built from reference genome
-    + local_path : local directory to save index in all nodes
+- local_path : local directory to save index in all nodes
 ```

 ## Alignment

 ### Usage
 1. Move to **"MRAlign/align_mapreduce/run"**

-2. Use **setFile.sh** to put reads file in HDFS
+2. Use **setFile.sh** to put raw reads file in HDFS

 3. Use **run.sh** to map the bisulfite reads
 ```
-    + OUTPUT_PATH : HDFS directory to save output sam file
+- OUTPUT_PATH : HDFS directory to save output sam file
-    + INPUT_DIR : HDFS path with input fasta file
+- INPUT_DIR : HDFS path with input fasta file
-    + INPUT_FILE : Input fasta file
+- INPUT_FILE : Input fasta file
-    + REFERENCE_DIR : local directory which has index built from reference genome
+- REFERENCE_DIR : local directory which has index built from reference genome
-    + RESULT_FILE : Output sam file name which will be saved in local directory
+- RESULT_FILE : Output sam file name which will be saved in local directory
-    + NUM_NODES : the number of nodes in Hadoop cluster to execute
+- NUM_NODES : the number of nodes in Hadoop cluster to execute
 ```

 # Cloud-BS on Amazon cloud
 Now on Amazon EC2, AMI image is available on region Ohio.
 Follow under this description step-by-step to deploy Cloud-BS by using AMI image.

-1. Select the route 53 service and select the hosted zones
+1. Select the **Route 53** service and select "the hosted zones".

 2. Create hosted zone with name **"mralign.internal."**, private hosted zone and vpc id of the us-east-2 (Ohio) region (vpc id depends on the user).
 Take a note of vpc id.